claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 ##### Firm-fixed-price contract

-Don't procure Agile under a firm-fixed-price contract.
+Don't procure agile under a firm-fixed-price contract.
 We understand that most agencies discourage the use of T&M contracts in favor of FFP.
 However, Contracting Officers can use time and materials contracts when it is not possible to estimate accurately the extent or duration of the work, or to anticipate costs with any reasonable degree of confidence.
-This is the case with Agile software development.
+This is the case with agile software development.

-Agencies can FFP Agile.
+Agencies can FFP agile.
 We just found it leads to a lot of headaches, fighting, and adverse outcomes.
 It is likely to go very poorly.

 Firm-fixed-price contract types are perhaps the most commonly used methods to manage contractor performance.
 Government prefers the FFP contract type for a number of perceived benefits, and legislators and overseers encourage its use.

 In this contract type, the contractor is rewarded when it delivers the exact list of requested features.
 An exact list of requested features becomes necessary up front, because using FFP contract types assumes that "performance uncertainties can be identified and reasonable estimates of their cost impact can be made, and the contractor is willing to accept a firm-fixed-price representing assumption of the risks involved."

-When developing software using Agile development, the best requirements for a product cannot be known accurately before development, so FFP is not appropriate.
+When developing software using agile development, the best requirements for a product cannot be known accurately before development, so FFP is not appropriate.

-That being said, we've seen several programs *try* to FFP Agile, sometimes in elaborate and complex ways, and none of them have worked well.
+That being said, we've seen several programs *try* to FFP agile, sometimes in elaborate and complex ways, and none of them have worked well.
 The most popular method is to FFP a sprint.
 Another commonly used method is FFP by story points.

 Both scenarios result in unnecessary gamesmanship and fighting between the contractor and government.
 The contractor is incentivized to overbill and underdeliver.
 There are no canonical, objective ways to measure the number of user stories included in a given sprint or the size of a story point.
 So, when the government says "we think this story is size X" and the contractor says "we think this story is size Y" the resulting debate is difficult to resolve.
 These methods don't help to gauge contractor performance in any way.
 Agile quality or outcomes cannot be measured by the number of sprints or user stories completed.